openziti/ziti-doc/docusaurus/docs/learn/core-concepts/security/sessions.md

 ## API Session

-API Sessions represent a client that is either partially or fully authenticated as a specific Ziti Identity.
+API Sessions represent a client that is either partially or fully authenticated as a specific identity.
 They are used to:

 - scope [authentication](authentication/auth.md) and [Posture Data](authorization/posture-checks)